 Japanese knotweed is easily distinguished from native plants due to it's bamboo-like stem, which is edible.

 With most invasive plant infestations, eradication is much easier when the infestation is small, so protect your beautiful yard and take action as soon as you see any invasive plants.
-To find out more about terrestrial invasive plants and what you can do if you see them on your property, contact AsRA's River Steward, Nicole.
+To find out more about terrestrial invasive plants and what you can do if you see them on your property, contact AsRA's River Steward.